Aferz/flask/README.md

 ## Decorators

 Flask offers functionality for decorate your services/singletons and parameters.
-A decorator it's a design pattern that allows you to modify an object without touch its original source.
+A decorator its to add functionality to an object without touch its original source.

 ### .decorate(alias, definition)